 How to prepare windows and doors for painting

 Begin by stripping back old, flaking paint — a good sandpaper should do the job.
 You should then clean all the woodwork using a sugar soap solution.
+Check out our tips for stripping paint from a wooden door if you need more guidance.

 Fill any damaged areas or holes with a wood filler that is suitable for exterior use.
 Once dry, sand and clean again until you have a surface that is as smooth as possible.